adilhusain01/clawpay/README.md

 Giving your agent a real debit card is worse: it has persistent access to your funds, and one bad checkout later your card number is compromised.

-## What PayClaw Is
+## What ClawPay Is

-PayClaw is the abstraction layer between your agent and the web's payment infrastructure:
+ClawPay is the abstraction layer between your agent and the web's payment infrastructure:

 - Your agent calls `buy_virtual_card()` with an amount
 - USDC is deposited into an on-chain escrow - nothing moves without your wallet signature